brickcap/openresty_examples/book.md

 #Definitely an openresty guide
-*It's neither comprehensive nor definitive but it will certainly hep you get started*
+*It's neither comprehensive nor definitive but it will certainly help you get started*

 <h1 id="contents">Contents</h1>